SAMa: Material-aware 3D Selection and Segmentation: Conclusion

 \section{Conclusion}

 We present SAMa, a material selection model for 3D, leveraging a video model for cross-view consistency and a simple yet efficient projection to 3D in the form of a similarity point cloud.
-Our approach enables interactive material selection, visualization and downstream manipulation of the 3D assets.
-As we specialize the SAM2 video model to a new modality, we find that finetuning using videos is important and that 500 varied videos are enough to change the modality.
+Our approach enables interactive material selection, visualization and downstream manipulation of the 3D assets at high quality.
+As we specialize the SAM2 video model to a new modality, we find that video-based finetuning is crucial, and that 500 varied videos are sufficient to change the modality.
 We believe this opens interesting opportunities to explore selection across various modalities.

 {

 }